 Determine the Weight Limit

 Maximum weight is usually 46,000-pounds.
 However, freight may still exceed the limit even if it’s below that weight.
 Weight restriction also applies on a per axle basis.
 You may have to adjust the load to redistribute weight and eliminate the need for a special permit.

 In some states, wide loads can only be on the road during certain hours.
 The time of permitted operation is usually 30-minutes before sunrise and 30-minutes after sunset between Monday and Friday.
 With that in mind, plan your shipment to work around weekends and holidays.

-You should also study the route’s general traffic activity during the hours of your shipment.
-Delays are not uncommon and are all the more reason to plan ahead.
+Study the route’s general traffic activity during the hours of your shipment.
+Delays aren’t uncommon and are all the more reason to plan ahead.